Skip to Content

 7. Madeline by Ludwig Bemelmans

-When you think about children’s books about Paris, Madeline probably is the first book that pops in your mind.
+When you think about children’s books about Paris, Madeline probably is the first book that pops into your mind.
 It’s been a classic since it was written in the 1950s.

 In an old house in Paris